zevo-enterprise/zevo-enterprise/README.md

 ---

-Since no one can prove descent from Shem beyond four generations, it cannot be asserted that there are those favored by Shem or those disfavored by Shem.
+<h3> Since no one can prove descent from Shem beyond four generations, it cannot be asserted that there are those favored by Shem or those disfavored by Shem. </h3>

+---

+# Antisemitism does not exist.

+---

+# NÃO EXISTE ANTISSEMITISMO

 ---